 Habitat and Conservation

-This species mainly inhabits grasslands, scrub brush, and borders of woods; it also occurs along the edges of agricultural fields that adjoin wet prairies and marshes.
-Before European settlement, our two foxsnake species, combined, may have occurred across much of the northern half of Missouri; now they are restricted to our far northwestern corner and Mississippi River counties north of St. Louis.
+Before European settlement, our two foxsnake species, combined, may have occurred across much of the northern half of Missouri; now they are restricted to our far northwestern corner (western foxsnake) and Mississippi River counties north of St. Louis (eastern foxsnake).

-Little is known of the life habits of foxsnakes in Missouri.
-Courtship and breeding apparently occurs in April, soon after emerging from overwintering dens.
-In June or July, the female lays 8–27 eggs in rotten stumps or logs, sawdust piles, or leaf litter.
+Little is known of the breeding biology of foxsnakes in Missouri.
+Courtship and breeding apparently occurs in April, soon after the snakes emerge from overwintering dens, and continues into summer.
+In late June or July, the female lays 8–27 eggs in moist locations such as rotten stumps or logs, sawdust piles, or leaf litter.
 The eggs hatch in August or September.
-Hatchlings resemble western ratsnakes and are about a foot in length.
+Eastern foxsnakes become sexually mature within three years; males mature earlier than females.

-This critically imperiled species is valuable as a controller of destructive rodents.
+This critically imperiled species is valuable to people because it helps control destructive rodents.